Updated: April 2019

 We’re delighted.
 There’s rumors the controversy, disruption, and dislike of Gutenberg will fork WordPress.
 A project fork happens when developers take a copy of source code from one software package and start independent development on it.
 This creates a distinct and separate piece of software.
 That would help WordPress get their act together.
-Or create competition improving quality for both versions.
+Or create competition, improving quality for both versions.

-There is a fork of WordPress already in existence.
+There’s a fork of WordPress already in existence.
 It merely adds Composer support.
 Composer is a development tool.
 It’s a dependency manager for PHP.
 Put simply, it’s for coders and programmers.
 It’s a method of not having to rely on third-party plugins.
 Everything is integrated into WordPress.
 That includes customized theme and plugin code.
 Updates then won’t overwrite any customizations.
 Do we care about this?
 No. It’s not part of our goals.
 We test and write about using WordPress plugins from the free directory.

 Independent tests show Ghost to be up to 1,900 percent faster than WordPress.
 What does that mean?
 In the amount of time it takes WordPress to respond to 1 request, Ghost already responded to 19 of them.
 Is this speed hype for product differentiation?

-LOOKING FOR A NEW THEME FOR 2018?
+LOOKING FOR A NEW THEME REPLACING 2018?
+READ THESE: